Skip to main content

 Csv Enricher is a DataHub utility or metadata-focused integration.
 Learn more in the official Csv Enricher documentation.

 The DataHub integration for Csv Enricher covers metadata entities and operational objects relevant to this connector.
-Depending on module capabilities, it can also capture features such as lineage, usage, profiling, ownership, tags, and stateful deletion detection.
+It also captures ownership and tags.

 Looking to ingest a CSV data file into DataHub, as an asset?